AI Contract Readers: The New Essential Tool for Modern Legal Teams

 What Can AI Contract Readers Actually Do?

-They do more than just “read” documents.
+They do more than just “read” legal documents.
 Here’s what modern AI contract readers bring to the table:

 - Clause identification and classification: They can instantly find and categorize clauses like indemnity, termination, force majeure, and governing law.